alphagov/government-digital-strategy/source/partials/quarters/_april-13.md

 __GOV.UK__

 Most departments have now moved their corporate information web publishing across to GOV.UK.
-The remainder, Defra, DWP, DfE, MOJ, Her Majesty’s Treasury (HMT), and No.10, are scheduled to move during April.
+The remainder, Defra, DWP, DfE, MOJ, Her Majesty’s Treasury (HMT), the Deputy Prime Minster's Office and No.10, are scheduled to move during April.

 Use of GOV.UK reached a new high of 6.13 million unique visitors during the final week of February; around 1 million higher than the equivalent use of the services it has replaced.